 - 4.7.
 The baseline habitats and condition assessments at the site including the data entered into the Biodiversity Metric are given in the following tables and mapped on Figure 2: Baseline Habitat Plan.
 The baseline habitat condition scores and post-development retentions are shown in Figures 3 and 4.
 The 'consolidated' data is provided in the present report.
 Photographs of the habitats referred to are presented in Appendix 2: Photographs - 4.8.
-River habitats were not present on site. - 4.9.
+No watercourses, including watercourse riparian zones, were present within the baseline habitats. - 4.9.
 No irreplaceable habitats were present on site. - 4.10.
 The on-site baseline habitat date was taken to be 5th December 2024, the date of the habitat survey, with no evidence of prior development occurring on site.